spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/table-feature-editable.md

 ## Overview

-Table Feature Editable is a feature of the Table Component that allows editing/adding rows to the table.
+Table Feature Editable is a feature of the Table Component that allows editing and adding rows to the table.

 Check out an example usage of the Table Feature Editable in the `@spryker/table` config.